aiimranh/aiimranh/README.md

 - 📫 How to reach me <b> hmimran.in@gmail.com </b>

-- ⚡ Fun facts : <b> Watching Movies, Series, Watching Political & Technical Videos, Reading Blogs </b>
+- ⚡ Fun facts : <b> Reading Blogs, Watching Movies, Series, Technical Related Video & Some Time Political Video also.</b>

 ### Connect with me: